The Poisson bracket invariant on surfaces: Introduction and results

-\end{conjecture} A related and \textit{a priori} simpler conjecture is: \begin{conjecture}[(Weak) Poisson bracket conjecture] There exists a constant $C > 0$ depending only on $(M, \omega)$ such that for any open cover $\U$ constituted of displaceable sets,
+\end{conjecture} A related and \textit{a priori} simpler conjecture is: \begin{conjecture}[Weak Poisson bracket conjecture] There exists a constant $C > 0$ depending only on $(M, \omega)$ such that for any open cover $\U$ consisting of displaceable sets,

-\end{conjecture} The significance of this second conjecture is to claim that $pb$ is bounded away from $0$ on covers made of displaceable sets (by a constant independent of the cover).
-These two conjectures have been more or less explicitly discussed in \cite{BT, BLT, EP, EPZ, I, LPa, Pa, P2, P3, P4, PR, Se, SL}.
-Albeit we shall give a more detailed description of these work in \cref{sec:history}, we give here a brief motivation for these conjectures.
-Note that $pb(\U)$ could vanish if $\U$ does not consist in displaceable sets: think of a partition of unity subordinated to a cover consisting in only two open sets.
-The displaceability assumption is therefore not superfluous.
-On the other hand, Polterovich \cite{P3} has established that whenever the open cover is formed by displaceable sets, then the above inequalities hold with a positive constant $C$ dependent on the cover $\U$.
-We emphasize that both $pb$, $e_H$ and $\mathrm{Vol}^{1/n}$ depend on the symplectic form $\omega$: namely, under the rescaling $\omega \mapsto \lambda \omega$ with $\lambda > 0$, for any given $\U$ we have $pb(\U) \mapsto \lambda^{-1}pb(\U)$, $e_H(\U) \mapsto \lambda e_H(\U)$ and $\mathrm{Vol}(M, \omega)^{1/n} \mapsto \lambda \mathrm{Vol}(M, \omega)^{1/n}$.
-Hence the quantities $pb(\U)e_H(\U)$ and $pb(\U) \mathrm{Vol}(M, \omega)^{1/n}$ depend only on the class $[\omega] \in \mathbb{P}(H^2_{dR}(M;\R))$, and so would the constant $C$ above.
-This invariance of the product $pb(\U)e_H(\U)$ under rescaling suggests its geometrical importance.
-In fact, the Poisson bracket conjecture could be interpreted as a symplectic version of the mean value theorem: for comparison, let $(M, g)$ be a Riemannian manifold, $U \subset M$ be an open subset with injectivity radius $\rho(U)$ and $f \in C^{\infty}(M ; \R)$ be supported in $U$.
-Let's assume that $f(p) = 1$ at some point $p \in U$ so as to mimic the use of partitions of unity in the strong Poisson bracket conjecture.
-The mean value inequality implies
+\end{conjecture} These conjectures formulate precise versions of the following plausible general reciprocity relation: \emph{The more localized an open cover is, the bigger its $pb$ invariant should be}.
+In Polterovich's conjecture, the localization of an open cover is measured by the displacement energy of its constituents.
+The significance of the second conjecture is to claim that $pb$ is bounded away from $0$ -- \emph{by a constant independent of the cover} -- on covers consisting of displaceable sets.
+We note that the conjectures have been formulated so that the constant $C$ would depend on $\omega$ only up to symplectomorphisms and multiplication by positive scalars, hence in fact only up to weak deformation equivalence, see \cite[\S 13.2]{MS}.
+Both conjectures have been more or less explicitly discussed in \cite{BT, BLT, EP, EPZ, I, LPa, Pa, P2, P3, P4, PR, Se, SL}.
+Albeit we shall give a more detailed description of these works in \cref{sec:history}, we give here a brief motivation for these conjectures.
+Note that $pb(\U)$ may vanish if $\U$ does not consist of displaceable sets: Think of a partition of unity subordinate to a cover consisting of only two open sets.
+On the other hand, Polterovich \cite{P3} has established that whenever the open cover is formed by displaceable sets, then the above inequalities hold with $C$ a positive $\U$-dependent quantity.
+The conjectures are more tractable in dimension two, since in that case both displaceability and the Poisson bracket can be understood in more elementary terms.
+In that dimension, both conjectures have recently been proved in \cite{BLT} after a preliminary breakthrough in \cite{BT}.
+We shall now turn to explaining how the confirmation of the conjectures for special covers in \cite{BT} can be combined with topological arguments to obtain lower bounds on the pb invariant of open covers satisfying other, more topological notions of localization that both generalize and refine that given by the displacement energy.